 Iceland is actually in Europe, not North America

-Although technically Iceland sits on two different continents, Iceland is actually in Europe.
+Although technically Iceland sits on two different continents, Iceland is actually one of the European countries.
 While it’s not a member of the European Union (EU), Iceland belongs to the European Economic Area (EEA), meaning that Icelanders can live and work across Europe in the same way as EU nationals.

 Iceland has also been a member state of the Schengen Area since 2001.
 Politically, culturally and historically, Iceland has always been linked with Europe.
 It’s one of the five Nordic countries alongside Norway, Finland, Denmark and Sweden.
 Iceland actually used to be part of the Kingdom of Denmark until it became independent in 1944.